godiard/help-activity/source/how_to_help.rst

 ..
 Note::

-   *24 November 2013.
+   *27 November 2013.
 Draft version for review.*

-   *TO DO: I propose a dedicated "landing page" for contributors. http://wiki.laptop.org/go/Help_Activity_refresh/0.98 will be out of date by the time this is published.
-Possibility of developing collaborative working model.
-Paragraph Contribute refers.
-Possibility that a page on sugarlabs wiki can be used to flag up ideas for new pages.*

    *I have checked the tutorials, but would appreciate if they were independently tested.*